juicedata/juicefs/docs/en/benchmark/stats_watcher.md

 sidebar_position: 4
 slug: /stats_watcher
 ---
-# JuiceFS Performance Statistics Watcher
+# JuiceFS Performance Statistics Monitor

 JuiceFS exposes a lot of [Promethues metrics](../administration/monitoring.md) for monitoring system internal performance.
 However, when diagnosing performace issues in practice, users may need a more real-time monitorig tool to know what is actually going on within a certain time range.
 Thus, we provide a command `stats` to print metrics every second, just like what the Linux command `dstat` does.
 The output is like: